marioestrada/jQuery-gMap/README.md

 # What is gMap?

 gMap is a lightweight [jQuery](http://www.jquery.com) plugin that helps you embed Google Maps into your website.
-With only 2 KB in size it is very flexible and highly customizable.
+With less than 2 KB in size (minified and gzipped) it is very flexible and highly customizable.

 ## What's different from the original?